kevinharr/song-collector/README.md

-![This is an image of the splash page for Soundboard] (public/stylesheets/images/Soundboard Splash Page.jpg)
+![This is an image of the splash page for Soundboard] (/stylesheets/images/Soundboard_Splash_Page.jpg)

 **Soundboard**